Innes Senior: Castleford Tigers (loan)

 On 11 October 2023, it was announced that Senior would join Castleford Tigers on a season-long loan for the 2024 season, in a swap deal with Elliot Wallis.
 He was assigned squad number 5 and scored four tries during pre-season.
 He made his Castleford debut in round 1 against Wigan Warriors, and scored his first try in round 3 against Warrington Wolves.
 In round 4, Senior scored two tries against his parent club Huddersfield, and in round 7, he scored four tries against Salford Red Devils.
 In May, Innes signed a two-year deal to remain with Castleford from the 2025 season alongside his twin brother Louis, who had also joined Castleford on loan a month prior.
 He finished the season as Castleford's top tryscorer with 17 tries, in addition to playing every minute of every game.

 Castleford Tigers

 Senior remained at Castleford for the 2025 season having signed a two-year deal in May 2024.
 He scored his first try of the campaign away at Leeds Rhinos in round 3 with a 75-metre break down the touchline.
 In round 6 against Hull, Senior was controversially sin-binned for adjudged head contact with Cade Cust and received a two-match ban.
 He made his return from suspension against former club Huddersfield, scoring two tries in a man-of-the-match display.

-On 9 October 2025, it was announced that Senior had left Castleford Tigers one year early ahead of a speculated transfer to Leigh Leopards.
+On 9 October 2025, it was announced that Senior had left Castleford Tigers one year early ahead of a subsequent transfer to Leigh Leopards.